vsaosuo/CPEN455/README.md

 3. Deliberate attempts to manipulate the testing dataset in order to extract ground-truth labels or employ discriminative classifiers.
 4. Intentional submission of fabricated results to the competition leaderboard.
 5. Any form of academic dishonesty, such as sharing code, model checkpoints, or inference results with other students.

-Additionally, we request the following:

-1. **Retain both the logits and the final discrete labels from your classification results.** While logits are not used for evaluation, they may be requested during investigations of academic integrity.
-2. **Refrain from distributing any outputs** generated by your model, including, but not limited to, images or inferred probabilities from provided datasets.

 Adhering to these guidelines is crucial for maintaining a fair and honest academic environment.
 Thank you for your cooperation.